gitveteran/paxafe-tive-integraion-api/IMPLEMENTATION_SUMMARY.md

 ## Overview

-This document summarizes the complete implementation of the PAXAFE Tive Integration API, including all the architectural decisions, scalability considerations, error handling, and edge cases we discussed.
+This document summarizes the complete implementation of the PAXAFE Tive Integration API, including all the architectural decisions, scalability considerations, error handling.

 ## ✅ Completed Components